semagrow/kobe/operator/readme.md

 After your define the experiment apply it again with `kubectl apply -f my-kobe-experimen.yaml `
-To see the progress you can use `kubectl get pods` .The federation (that is the federator initialized with a set of datasets) will be the pod with a name same as the KobeExperiment.metadata.name .You can see the stage of the init containers that run the init process .
+To see the progress you can use `kubectl get pods` .The federation (that is the federator initialized with a set of datasets) will be the pod with a name same as the KobeExperiment.metadata.name .You can see there the stage of the init containers that run the init process .
-You can also use `kubectl logs <federation-pod> -c initcontainer{0..x} ` to check the process of each one of them as well.
+You can also use `kubectl logs <federation-pod> -c initcontainer{0..x} ` to check the process of each one of the init containers as well.
 Keep in mind that if forceNewInit is false only init containers that correspond to federator-dataset pairs that haven't initialized in the past will spawn.

 After the init process is done a set of jobs will spawn sequentially based on timesToRun number that will run the eval program.
+The previous job needs to end before the next will start.
 Currently to get the result of your benchmark you have to see the logs of these jobs using `kubectl logs <federation-<job_number>-<job hash> > `.
 This will print the result to your screen.